 Applications under the EU Settlement Scheme.

-After Brexit, the ways in which EEA citizens and their family members can travel to the UK have changed.
+After Brexit, how EEA citizens and their family members can travel to the UK has changed.

 Family visa application

 Complete representation services for the family visa application.
 Entry clearance/leave to remain for individuals outside the European Economic Area (EEA) and Switzerland who wish to join their settled or British partners.

 The EEA Family Permit is now the EU Settlement Scheme family permit (a EUSS family permit).

 The EEA Residence card is no longer available; all EEA Nationals and their family members are.
 However, they can now apply for pre-settled status under the EU Settlement Scheme.

 Settled status under the EU Settlement Scheme replaced the permanent residence card.